jdijt/software-testing---PT_MA2_1/Lab3/final/Assignment2-testreport.md

 # Test report for parsing propositional formulas
-The total amount of time spent by two persons on this Lab exercise is 9 hours
+The total amount of time spent by two persons on this Lab exercise is 9 hours.

 ## Source